FreeForm Logo

 1977 – 1981

 The channel was launched as a religious one in 1977.
-The first logo consists of the abbreviation of the name: three capital letters, black, massive letters, and CBN, which stands for Christian Broadcasting Network.
-The monumental and impressive letters created a sense of firmness in beliefs and clarity of the channel’s mission, which was based on Christian values.
+The first logo consists of the name’s abbreviation: three capital letters, massive black letters, and CBN, which stands for Christian Broadcasting Network.
+The monumental and impressive letters conveyed firmness in beliefs and clarity about the channel’s mission, rooted in Christian values.

 Two diagonal lines run through the inscription, directed upwards.
 This element can be interpreted in different ways:

-Under the main title was an additional inscription — “Satellite Service,” pointing to the technical aspect of the channel’s operation and its connection to satellite broadcasting.
+Under the main title was an additional inscription, “Satellite Service,” which highlighted the channel’s technical aspects and its connection to satellite broadcasting.

 1981 – 1988

-The channel shifted its focus to family content, which led to an update of the logo.
+The channel shifted its focus to family content, prompting a logo update.
 The CBN abbreviation was now placed inside a rectangle, symbolizing a television or computer screen.
 This rectangle represents a closed and unified structure, emphasizing unity when the family gathers to watch programs.

 Diagonal lines run across the entire rectangle, symbolizing television waves or wires connecting devices, ensuring the flow of information.
 These lines add a sense of movement and progress, reflecting the channel’s technological aspect.

-The inscription “Satellite Service” was replaced with “Cable Network,” indicating the development and change in the channel’s broadcasting format.
+The inscription “Satellite Service” was replaced with “Cable Network,” reflecting the channel’s development and change in its broadcasting format.
 The bold font for the main inscription retains the brand’s monumentality and significance while harmoniously fitting into the overall design, adding balance and modernity to the logo.

 1988 – 1990